sinataamoli/Data-Visualization-and-Computer-Graphics/README.md

 seaborn package, a powerful tool based on Matplotlib that internally performs necessary statistical aggregation and mapping functions to create informative plots.

 # Week 3:
+In week 3 we introduced Bokeh, which is another Python plotting tool.
+In this session we created Scatter, line, Bar, Pie and Donut plots with Bokeh

+# Week 4:
+Object Oriented Programming: It is necessary to get familiar with Object Oriented Programming paradigm to get ready for future lectures in the class which is Computer graphics and rendering 3D models in python

+# Week 5:
+Tableau!...

+1. Please install Tableau software from here \href{https://public.tableau.com/app/discover}{Download Tableau}